Skip to Section

 - 10 Acadia National Park, Maine

 If you have taken photos of the stars before, you will have seen for yourself how magical the night sky can be.
 On a new moon event, when the sky is at it’s darkest, the sky can be teaming with bright stars.
 However, if you’re near any sort of civilisation, one of the biggest challenges of astrophotography is light pollution.

 There’s not much you can do about light pollution, other than go to an area free from sources of light pollution, such as street lighting and residential areas.
 This means finding a dark sky location.

 This guide to the top 10 astrophotography locations in the USA covers the best stargazing locations for night sky photography.

 This is our list of USA locations.
 Check out our UK guide for a list of top astrophotography locations in the UK

 Darkness is essential.

-In order for the night sky to truly showcase the beauty is possesses, darkness is essential.
+In order for the night sky to truly showcase the beauty it possesses, darkness is essential.
 In addition, because the stars move relative to the photographer’s perspective, longer exposures result in more relative movement; resulting in trails or simply inadequate sensor exposure to draw the celestial body from the ambient light.
-Star trails may be an effect you desire, but you do not want barely visible stars on a slightly darker background – you want those stars to pop – darkness is essential.
+Star trails may be an effect you desire, but if you do not want barely visible stars on a slightly darker background – you want those stars to pop – darkness is essential.

 One of the early designated Dark Sky Parks, Headlands includes old growth forest and rests along 2 miles of Lake Michigan Shoreline adjacent to the Straits of Mackinac.
 The skies here are particularly dark and light pollution is suppressed in cooperation with the International Dark Sky Association.
 Complete with loads of classes, events, astronomers and 24/7/365 access, this is an excellent place to see and photograph the night sky.